 Tai Chi Ch'uan is practiced either as an advanced martial art or for its health benefits.
-To jump right into the health and wellness benefits of preliminary tai chi training, such as improved coordination, balance, and mental focus, try our Tai Chi Foundations class.
+To jump right into the health and wellness aspects of preliminary tai chi training, such as improved coordination, balance, mind-body connection, and mental focus, try our Tai Chi Foundations class.

 Tai Chi Ch'uan, as a martial art, was traditionally taken up by kung fu masters after many years in the harder style martial arts.
 It blends close-range self-defense techniques for unbalancing an attacker with deep breathing, slow, flowing exercises for lower body and core strength & joint mobility, and meditative concentration.
 Though tai chi is practiced slowly, tai chi masters are renowned for their blinding speed in application, as the muscles are trained under conditions of deep relaxation and focus.